trilitech/tezos-developer-docs/src/pages/tutorials/build-an-nft-marketplace/part-3.md

 ### Update in `MintPage.tsx`

-We introduce the quantity and remove the `token_id` variable.
-Replace the full file with the following content:
+The quantity field is added and the `token_id` field is removed.
+Replace the full file by the following content:

 ```typescript
 import OpenWithIcon from "@mui/icons-material/OpenWith";